Golf Tutorials

 The Art of Positioning: How to Wear It Like a Pro

 This is where art meets science.
 How you actually place the visor on your head determines its effectiveness and style.
-It can be easy to miss some of these nuances but if dial in a couple small details the results will be surprisingly dramatic.
+It can be easy to miss some nuances, but if you dial in a couple of small details, the results will be surprisingly dramatic.

 The Classic Forward Position

-• Getting the angle right.: Your visor should sit mostly level on your head.
-A slight downward angle is perfectly fine and what many pros prefer - it gives a focused, "ready_for_business" look.
-Tilting it too far up looka a little goofy on the coulrsw and also renders it completely useless for blocking the sun.
-Tilting it too far down, on the other hand can come across a Little too a g ressive and potentially hinder your view of things
+• Getting the angle right: Your visor should sit mostly level on your head.
+A slight downward angle is perfectly fine and what many pros prefer - it gives a focused, "ready for business" look.
+Tilting it too far up looks a little goofy on the course and also renders it completely useless for blocking the sun.
+Tilting it too far down, on the other hand, can come across as a little too aggressive and potentially hinder your view of things.

 The "Tour Pro" Reverse Look

-If you're going to spend time wearing it backward, just make sure its comfortable at the basae of your skull.
-This style offers zero sun or weather protection for your face and eyes, making this is purely a a niche thing to do on cloudy overcast days.
+If you're going to spend time wearing it backward, just make sure it's comfortable at the base of your skull.
+This style offers zero sun or weather protection for your face and eyes, so it's purely a niche thing to do on cloudy, overcast days.

 Style School: Coordinating Your Visor with Your Golf Attire

-A golf visor is an accessory, and a well-chosen one completes your entire look.
-A poorly chosen one just looks unprofessional, careless or plain sloppy
+A golf visor is an accessory, and a well-chosen one completes your entire golf attire.
+A poorly chosen one just looks unprofessional, careless, or plain sloppy.

 Color Coordination 101